TheUntamed/Danny-s-Ore-Collection/src/main/resources/assets/dannys_ores/textures/license/#README.md

 The Ore Overlays for the Boron, Magnesium, Lithium and Thorium Ore are modified versions of the corresponding ore textures from 'Nuclearcraft' (by tomdodd4598). https://www.curseforge.com/minecraft/mc-mods/nuclearcraft-mod

-The Heat Sand texture comes from the mod 'Nethercraft Classic' (by ModdingLegacy).
+The background texture of heat sand ores is from the mod 'Nethercraft Classic' (by ModdingLegacy).
 The Ore Overlays for the Foulite, Neridium, Pyridium, Linium and W-Ore are modified versions of the corresponding ore textures from 'Nethercraft Classic'. https://www.curseforge.com/minecraft/mc-mods/nethercraft-classic

-The Nightstone texture comes from the mod 'The Midnight' (by cipher_zero_x).
+The background texture of nightstone ores is from the mod 'The Midnight' (by cipher_zero_x).
 The Ore Overlays for the Archaic, Ebonite, Nagrilite and Tenebrum Ore are modified versions of the corresponding ore textures from 'The Midnight'. https://www.curseforge.com/minecraft/mc-mods/the-midnight

 The Ore Overlays for the Arcane Crystal and Runestone Ore are modified versions of the corresponding ore textures from 'Forbidden Arcanus' (by cesar_zorak). https://www.curseforge.com/minecraft/mc-mods/forbidden-arcanus

-The stone textures create_scoria, _dolomite, _gabbro, _limestone, and _weathered_limestone are from the mod 'Create' (by simibubi).
+The background textures create_scoria, _dolomite, _gabbro, _limestone, and _weathered_limestone are from the mod 'Create' (by simibubi).
 https://www.curseforge.com/minecraft/mc-mods/create

 The Ore Overlays for the Amber, Moonstone, Fiery Glass and Rockroot Ore are modified versions of the corresponding ore textures from 'Druidcraft' (by VulpTheHorseDog).